|University and Faculty:||University of Sydney

 |Next Intake:||February 2018|

-The University of Sydney Doctor of Veterinary Medicine (DVM) is an exciting new graduate entry veterinary program, commencing in 2015.
-The DVM replaces our existing Bachelor of Veterinary Science, and is open to applicants with a completed Bachelor's degree who wish to study veterinary medicine in a postgraduate learning environment.
-Our program is internationally recognised and accredited so graduates can work around the world.
+The University of Sydney Doctor of Veterinary Medicine (DVM) is an exciting new graduate-entry veterinary program, commencing in 2015.
+The DVM replaces the existing Bachelor of Veterinary Science at Sydney, and is open to applicants with a completed bachelor degree who wish to study veterinary medicine in a postgraduate learning environment.
+This program is internationally recognised and accredited so graduates can work around the world.

 The program encourages enrolment of students from diverse backgrounds and aims to help them achieve their goals to become veterinary medical professionals in the global community.
 Teaching is research-driven to ensure Sydney veterinary students will learn from the latest developments and advances in evidence-based practice, veterinary science research, animal behaviour and welfare science and veterinary public health.